What are rodents?

 The majority of rodents rely on human beings for sustenance.
 However, they are smart enough to tell the difference between a protected home and an unprotected one.
 Homes that offer consistent sources of food, water, or shelter may be first on their list.
 They may begin to breed around their favorite properties, causing chronic re-infestations that are difficult to treat.

 Large entry points (cracks, gaps, fissures, etc.), high levels of humidity, and dark rooms offer everything rodents need to be truly happy.

 Where will I find rodents?

 You may be able to identify a rodent presence in other areas of the home by searching for oily stains, gnaw marks, or droppings.
-These signs and symptoms are enough to indicate a rodent threat on the property.
+These signs are enough to indicate a rodent threat on the property.

 How do I get rid of rodents?

-Getting rid of an established rodent infestation in Anna, TX is no easy task.
+Getting rid of an established rodent infestation in Anna, TX, is no easy task.
 Once pests have created a pattern of living on your property, they will be much less likely to leave.
 Recurring infestations and continuous rodent breeding could make your property unsafe for people, pets, and personal property.